MORTGAGES

 The non-bank, second-tier lenders also have more flexibility when encountering situations such as the self-employed or even those with an adverse credit history.
 This makes the property market much more accessible to investment.

 If you want to make a start as a property investor, the first question to ask yourself should be: “can I afford to?”.
-Keep in mind that in addition to your deposit (or the equity you may leverage from your own home), you will need to consider the following costs:
+Keep in mind that in addition to your deposit (or the equity you may leverage from your own home), you will need to consider many costs, possibly including:

 • Valuation fees